The Absence of an Eye—

 Include Us—as they go—

-In the poet’s dreams, the mind of the dearly departed is still affecting her like the superior stars do.
-Not only that, but the eyes of the beloved have become superior like the eyes of the stars, and both the stars, and the lover's mind that has joined them, take the sleeper “as they go.”
+The poet is “asleep” below, her eyes, ironically, closed.
+The eye of the beloved has ascended, and can no longer be seen, and moreover, the mind behind that eye, sadly, will no longer affect society.
+But in the poet’s dreams, the mind of the dearly departed is still affecting her like the superior stars do.
+The eye of the beloved has become superior like the eyes of the stars.
+Both the stars, and the lover's mind that has joined them, take the sleeper “as they go.”

-The stars, and the eyes of our lost, are enroute.
-They are superior to our eyes and taking us with them, if we will but follow.
+The stars, and the eyes of our lost loved ones, are enroute.
+They are superior now to our own eyes and are taking us with them, if we will but follow.

 -/)dam Wade l)eGraff